Wednesday, April 15, 2026

 An important component is the training of the entire municipal environment: from the sales force to banks, retail and catering to the building yard and waterworks, employees are made aware of how to deal with older people and those suffering from dementia.
 Even bus drivers are involved to ensure that those affected get off safely at the right stop; stores find unbureaucratic solutions if payment is no longer possible.
 Particularly relieving: regular day/half-day care so that relatives can catch their breath, attend appointments or simply recharge their batteries.

-This structure is not only jointly funded by the federal states and municipalities, but volunteers also make a significant contribution.
-This mixture of professional coordination and voluntary support makes municipalities resilient – and relieves the burden on professional care and budgets.
+This system is not only jointly funded by the states and municipalities; volunteers also make a significant contribution.
+This combination of professional coordination and volunteer support makes communities more resilient—and takes some of the strain off professional care providers and the budget.

 Care affects us all: We all have parents, grandparents.
 If people are left alone with the challenge of care, this has a deep impact on the family structure.
-The reputation of politics is already very weak, the governments in Germany and Austria are unpopular – and it is not getting any better by leaving the people alone.
-My opinion: We should not be surprised by the rise of the radical political fringes.
-The challenges facing families are growing and they are being left alone with the solutions.
+The reputation of politics is already very poor, and the governments in Germany and Austria are unpopular—and leaving people to fend for themselves isn’t going to make things any better.
+My opinion: We shouldn’t be surprised by the rise of radical political fringe groups.
+The challenges facing families are growing, yet they are left to find solutions on their own.

 Why these cuts are “madness”

-If coordination and key points are eliminated, the network disintegrates: Low-threshold services become fewer or disappear completely, volunteers lose contact points and the affected families lose participation and relief models.
-The result is a visible deterioration in the everyday lives of those affected and a silent cost push into other parts of the system.
+If coordination and key support services are eliminated, the network falls apart: low-threshold services become scarce or disappear entirely, volunteers lose their points of contact, and the families affected lose access to participation and respite care programs.
+The result is a noticeable decline in the daily lives of those affected and a silent shift in costs to other parts of the system.

 Many municipalities are facing the same constraints: There is a lack of money, funding programs are costly in terms of bureaucracy and project management, and in some places even existing activities are being scrapped out of necessity.
 What brings short-term savings in care, however, generates higher costs in the system in the medium term.
 The (more expensive) nursing homes are overloaded, the necessary outpatient or semi-outpatient structures for support at home are not available to a sufficient extent.
 Hospital admissions are increasing and relatives are burning out.